matrix-org/gsoc/IDEAS.md

 **Difficulty**: Easy/Moderate

-**Knowledge prereq**: Familiarity with web services, the language used for implementing the application service (e.g. Python if using our reference example service framework).
+**Knowledge pre-req**: Familiarity with web services, the language used for implementing the application service (e.g. Python if using our reference example service framework).
 Basic HTML/CSS/Javascript needed to implement the search engine interface frontend.

 **Potential mentor**: TBD